Safat99/fundamental_notes/spring_microservices/docker_misc/dockerization_steps_user-service.md

 First, as we are going to launch our spring boot app through docker container it needs to communicate with the database.
 There can be cases like:

 1. Spring boot app and DB are on the same container --> not a good approach.
 It's easy though as I have to write only one Dockerfile.
+But maintaining that is also difficulet.
+[Check the stackoverflow answer](https://stackoverflow.com/questions/72201256/is-it-a-good-practice-to-have-the-database-within-the-same-container-as-the-app)

 2. Spring boot app and DB will be on seperate container and they will connect with each other.
 All the configurations will be written in a Docker-Compose file.